paradigmxyz/reth/docs/crates/discv4.md

 First, new channels are initialized to handle incoming and outgoing traffic related to node discovery.
 New tasks are then spawned to handle the `receive_loop()` and `send_loop()` functions, which perpetually send incoming disc4 traffic to the `ingress_rx` and outgoing discv4 traffic to the `egress_rx`.
 Following this, a [`KBucketsTable`](https://docs.rs/discv5/0.1.0/discv5/kbucket/struct.KBucketsTable.html) is initialized to keep track of the node's neighbors throughout the network.
 If you are unfamiliar with k-buckets, feel free to [follow this link to learn more](https://en.wikipedia.org/wiki/Kademlia#Fixed-size_routing_tables).
 Following this, the `self_lookup_interval`, `ping_interval` and `evict_expired_requests_interval` are initialized which determines the interval used for periodically querying the network for new neighboring nodes with a low [distance](https://github.com/ethereum/devp2p/blob/master/discv4.md#node-identities) relative to ours, outgoing ping packets and the time elapsed to remove inactive neighbors from the node's records.

-Once the `Discv4Service::new()` function completes, allowing the `Discv4::bind()` function to complete as well, the `discv4_service` is then spawned into its own task and the `Discovery::new()` function returns an new instance of `Discovery`.
+Once the `Discv4Service::new()` function completes, allowing the `Discv4::bind()` function to complete as well, the `discv4_service` is then spawned into its own task and the `Discovery::new()` function returns a new instance of `Discovery`.
 The newly created `Discovery` type is passed into the `NetworkState::new()` function along with a few other arguments to initialize the network state.
 The network state is added to the `NetworkManager` where the `NetworkManager` is then spawned into its own task as well.